spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

 }
 ```

-Feel free to play with the above example in [the Rego playground](https://play.openpolicyagent.org/p/MPoP9yQpEp).
+Feel free to play with the above example in [the Rego playground](https://play.openpolicyagent.org/p/MPoP9yQpEp){: rel="nofollow"}.

 If you want to keep whitelisting different commands, it may be more elegant to flip the rule logic, create a series of _allowed_ rules, and define one _deny_ rule as `not allowed`.
 Let's have a look at this approach, and while we're at it let's remind everyone not to run anything during the weekend: